Tupac Shakur: Birth and ancestry

-Tupac Amaru Shakur was born on June 16, 1971, in East Harlem, Manhattan, New York City, to Afeni Shakur and Billy Garland.
-Born Lesane Parish Crooks, at age one he was renamed Tupac Amaru Shakur.
-He was named after Túpac Amaru II, a descendant of the last Inca ruler, who was executed in Peru in 1781 after his revolt against Spanish rule.
-Shakur's mother Afeni Shakur explained, "I wanted him to have the name of revolutionary, indigenous people in the world.
+Tupac Amaru Shakur was born on June 16, 1971, in East Harlem, Manhattan, New York City, to Afeni Shakur (January 10, 1947 – May 2, 2016) and Billy Garland (born March 14, 1949).
+While his name was listed on his birth certificate (and in public mentions during his infancy) as Parish Lesane Crooks, he was later rechristened in honor of Túpac Amaru II; a descendant of the last Inca ruler, who was executed in Peru in 1781 after his revolt against Spanish rule.

+His mother explained, "I wanted him to have the name of revolutionary, indigenous people in the world.
 I wanted him to know he was part of a world culture and not just from a neighborhood."
-Tupac's surname came from Lumumba Shakur, a Sunni Muslim, whom his mother married in November 1968.
+Tupac's surname came from Lumumba Shakur, whom his mother married in November 1968.
 Their marriage fell apart when it was discovered that Lumumba was not Tupac's biological father.

-Shakur's parents, Afeni Shakur—born Alice Faye Williams (January 10, 1947 – May 2, 2016) in North Carolina—and his biological father, William "Billy" Garland (born March 14, 1949), had been active Black Panther Party members in New York in the late 1960s and early 1970s.
+Shakur's parents, stepfather Mutulu Shakur, godmother, Assata Shakur and godfather Geronimo Pratt had all been active members of the Black Panther Party in New York in the late 1960s and early 1970s.
 A month before Shakur's birth, his mother was tried in New York City as part of the Panther 21 criminal trial.
 She was acquitted of over 150 charges.

-Other family members who were involved in the Black Panthers' Black Liberation Army were convicted of serious crimes and imprisoned, including Shakur's stepfather, Mutulu Shakur, who spent four years as one of the FBI's Ten Most Wanted Fugitives.
-Mutulu was apprehended in 1986 and subsequently convicted for a 1981 robbery of a Brinks armored truck, during which police officers and a guard were killed.
-Shakur's godfather, Elmer "Geronimo" Pratt, a high-ranking Black Panther, was wrongly convicted of murdering a schoolteacher during a 1968 robbery.
-After he spent 27 years in prison, his conviction was overturned due to the prosecution's having concealed evidence that proved his innocence.
-Shakur's godmother, Assata Shakur, was a former member of the Black Liberation Army who was convicted in 1977 of the first-degree murder of a New Jersey State Trooper.
-She escaped from prison in 1979 and was on the FBI Most Wanted Terrorists list in 2013, and would remain on the list up until her death in 2025.
+To not have her son associated with the party, his mother originally listed the surname of her friend, one-time girlfriend, and ex-cellmate Carol Crooks on his birth certificate.